 Dad had always owned Fords when he could finally afford getting a car.
 I guess that’s where I get my Ford passion from.

-After leaving Japan for the last time in the late ‘50’s, my pop bought his first new car stateside in 1963 – he was 44 years old.
+After leaving Japan for the last time in the late ‘50’s after the Occupation ended, my pop bought his first new car stateside in 1963 – he was 44 years old.
 It was a two door Cascade Blue 1963 Mercury Meteor custom hardtop; a king of obscurity to say the least, but to a kid of about ten, it was Flash Gordon’s rocket ship.
 Unlike Hillary, it was easy to love this car.

 Don’t get me wrong.
 It wouldn’t get a choice spot if valet parked.
 I say wouldn’t as my old man couldn’t afford valet, let alone a family dinner out.
 But to me, the rocket ship had a chrome finish AM push-button radio – turn the dial on the right, find a station, pull out a button, then push it back in to set it.
 Trouble is I did it a dozen times each time I got into the car.
 But all I cared about was KFI 640 AM, the Dodgers’ station.
 The golden voice of Vin Scully… and Fairly, Gilliam, Wills and I forget who played third.
 They were World Series champs that year.